 - Streaming abilities.
 Logging on to geo-restricted streaming sites is one of the most popular uses of a VPN.
-This top 5 features VPNs that will get you connected to all the major content providers and allow you to successfully get content from all over the world.
+These top featured VPNs will get you connected to all the major content providers and allow you to successfully get content from all over the world.

 - Price.
 You want a fair price.
-All our choice VPNs are reasonably priced and offer money-back guarantees (or a free version), so you can try out the service.
+All our choice VPNs are reasonably priced and offer money-back guarantees (or a free version), so you and your family can try out the service.

 - Security.
 It’s really important to stay safe online and protect yourself from hacks and prying eyes.
 The top VPNs all offer a robust suite of security features, such as heavy-duty encryption.